 Not all heating systems are equal, though, and some are more effective and more efficient than others.
 So we will cover the main types of heating systems, how they work, and how efficient they are.

-Forced air heating systems are the most common type around the US.
+The most common type of heating systems found in the US are forced air heating systems.
 Most homes depend on a furnace to provide heat.
 The furnace blows heated air through ducts in the house to deliver heat to the various rooms in the house.
 Furnace systems are also sometimes called forced air or ducted warm-air distribution systems.
 These furnaces are powered by natural gas, fuel, electricity, or oil.

 To get a little more specific, furnaces produce a flame that heats a component called a heat exchange.
 This heat is transferred into the air and then is pumped through a series of ducts out into the building.
 “Inducer” fans pull the gas out of the heat exchange to create a draft that circulates heat through the building.
 Many modern furnaces reclaim heated gas by cooling it until it condensates.